karottenreibe/caty/index.markdown

 Or you could also have a look at the [Kitty app] [kitty], a small sample application that features the gros of Caty's features in a compressed way.

+Also, there's the [rdoc] documentation.

+And finally you could use any of the other [resources].

 # Alternatives #